Omar-Talabay/p2_continuous-control/Report.md

 WEIGHT_DECAY = 0        # L2 weight decay

 ### Model architectures:

-** Actor network's inputs are the state size and its output is the action size.
+* Actor network's inputs are the state size and its output is the action size.
 There are 2 hidden layers each of which of size 256.

-**
+* Critic network:  It takes the states and action as input, its output is predicting a reward score.
+Two hiddent layers of size 256 are used.

 # Plot of Rewards:
 <img src="ddpg_plot.png"  width="60%" height="30%">